akshaykalia-chd/Time-Zone-Calculator/README.md

 # Time-Zone-Calculator
 A simple No frills Time Zone calculator for MAC
-Covers 43 Time Zones listed below with DST considerations When No time zone is selected for the clock it defaults to UTC+0
+Covers 43 Time Zones listed below with DST considerations.
+When No time zone is selected for the clock it defaults to UTC+0.

 HST
 AKST